chaturay/serverless-artillery/README.md

 ```
 slsart deploy
 ```
-2. The following command will invoke/run serverless-artillery using default load script, creating small traffic against the sample endpoint in default script.
-At the end you will see it genrate a report of the test.
-Please note that this report is generated only for small load.
+2. The following command will invoke/run serverless-artillery using default load script (`script.yml`), creating small traffic against the sample endpoint specified in the default script.
+At the end of the test serverless-artillery will generate a report of the test. **Please note that this report is generated only for small load.**
 ```
 slsart invoke
 ```